ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - green thread - a "thread" managed by the userland process runtime, will run until preempted by the runtime scheduler
     - some definitions say managed by a "virtual machine", which is prolly much heavier than a runtime
     - really conflated or coined from java's green threads
+- fibers - (term inspired from physical fibers that make up a physical thread)
-- fibers - cooperative multitasking, each fiber yields volutarily, then a scheduler then schedules next fiber to run
+    - cooperative multitasking, each fiber yields volutarily, then a scheduler then schedules next fiber to run
     - Fibers can implement coroutines by allowing each fiber to communicate to the scheduler which fiber should be run when it yields
+- coroutine
-- coroutine - cooperative multitasking, where pause/yields are specified by the programmer, no scheduler
+    - cooperative multitasking, where pause/yields are specified by the programmer, no scheduler
     - used since 1958, defined by Knuth
         - generalization of subroutine, subroutine has beg and end, coroutines can be suspended in the middle and resume
         - most common definition/concept is: coroutine will yield and call another coroutine